 Photographer in Residence FAQ and guidelines

-The WORTHLESSTUDIOS Photographer In Residence (PIR) program is a unique 1-month-long photography residency taking place inside an Airstream trailer converted into a Darkroom.
-PIR gives analog photographers and photography-based artists exclusive access to the Airstream darkroom to process film and make new work.
+The WORTHLESSTUDIOS Photographer In Residence program is a unique 1-month-long analog photography residency taking place inside an Airstream trailer converted into a darkroom.
+PIR gives photographers and photography-based artists exclusive access to the Airstream darkroom to process film and make new work, plus a stipend, materials, and the possibility to host a public program.

-Due to the mobile nature of the Airstream, artists in residence gain direct access to a community or place they wish to document, maximizing their use of the darkroom and creating a body of work that is site-specific.
+Due to the mobile nature of the Airstream, artists in residence get to be embedded in a community or place they wish to document, with easy access to the darkroom to create a body of work that is site-specific.

 Resident Artists are selected through an open-call process, and will receive a stipend, free materials to take and develop photos, and free professional development opportunities.
-In residence, artists will create 10 original artworks.
+In residence, artists will create and print new photographs.

-In 2026, WORTHLESSSTUDIOS will mainly offer residencies in the five boroughs of NYC, in partnership with local sites and arts organizations such as Alice Austen House, Inspiration Point, The Green-Wood Cemetery, and NYC Parks.
+In 2027, seven artists will participate in a one-month residency from April to October.
+WORTHLESSSTUDIOS will mainly offer residencies in the five boroughs of NYC, in partnership with local sites and arts organizations such as Alice Austen House (Staten Island), Inspiration Point (Bronx), The Green-Wood Cemetery (Brooklyn), The Center for Arts and Advocacy (Brooklyn), The Lower Eastside Girls Club (Manhattan), and NYC Parks (5 Boroughs).

 RESIDENTS GET

-February 2026: Finalists notified, virtual interviews will start to be conducted
+October 2026: Finalists notified; virtual interviews will start to be conducted

 Artists should have previous experience working in a darkroom independently.